andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 Indexes are data structures designed for fast retrieval.
 For databases with high row counts, Indexes that match queries well are critical to achieving good performance.

-Indexes have many purposes, but this post is focused on fast data retrieval when finding an exact match or filtering a large set into a smaller set small set as quickly as possible.
+Indexes have other purposes like sorting or Constraint enforcement, but this post is focused on Indexes for fast data retrieval.

 When unfamiliar with Indexes, there can be a tendency to "over index".
-This means creating Indexes that aren't necessary.
-Why is this bad?
+This means that you might create Indexes that aren't needed.
+Is that a problem?

-## Indexes Aren't Free
+## Indexes Aren't "Free"

 Indexes aren't "free" in that they trade-off space consumption for fast retrieval, and add some write time latency.

 Indexes need to be maintained for all writes (Inserts, Updates, Deletes) and can consume a lot of space on disk.
+This trade-off is completely worth it when an Index is used.
+When an Index is not used though, it's just taking up space!

-Big indexes increase the time needed for snapshots and restores and replication.
+Big unused indexes slow things down like taking snapshots and restoring them.

-What are some things to watch out for?
+Unnecessary Indexes can take several forms.

 * Unused indexes
 * Duplicate indexes (that cover the same columns)
 * Duplicate indexes (Exact duplicate definitions with different names)
-* Indexes with very high bloat
+* Indexes with very high bloat that might be skipped over for use
 * Invalid indexes that failed during creation CONCURRENTLY

 ## Causes of Unnecessary Indexes